 Also, I don’t like the fact that banks are not transparent.
 I didn’t know how much I am paying in MYR before I made the purchase.

 If I were to charge this purchase on my Merchantrade Card, I would’ve known exactly at that point of time how much in MYR is my purchase:

-Just note that the screenshot above was made in 2020.
+Note that the screenshot above was in 2020.
 The exchange rate when I paid for the course was lower.